/

 • Deadlines are strict: One missed submission date, and the dispute is closed for good.

-• Manual handling doesn’t scale: Five disputes a month may feel manageable, but once your store grows, the process collapses under volume.
+• Manual handling doesn’t scale: Five disputes a month may feel manageable, but once your store grows, the process collapses under the volume.

-How to fix it:
+How to Fix It

 • Automate evidence collection, deadline tracking, and submissions with Shopify-ready tools.

-• Use Chargeflow’s Shopify integration to auto-generate AI-optimized evidence tailored to each processor and bank.
+• Rely on Chargeflow’s Shopify integration to automatically generate AI-optimized evidence tailored to each processor and bank.

-Wrapping up
+Wrapping Up

 👉 Ready to protect your store?
-Install Chargeflow from the Shopify App Store
+Install Chargeflow from the Shopify App Store and start winning more disputes automatically.

 SHARE THIS ARTICLE